What are Tier 5 Tires and Are They Safe?

 What are Tier 5 tires actually useful for?

-If Tier 5 tires are the only option in your budget, they may serve as a short-term solution, but keep your expectations realistic and consider the following:
+If Tier 5 tires are the only affordable option, they may serve as a short-term solution, but expectations should be realistic:

-• Not ideal for for EV-optimized, ultra-high performance, or off-road tires
+- Not suitable for EV-optimized, ultra-high performance, or off-road tires

 A better alternative: Tier 4 tires